How to Get Your Child to LISTEN!

-Of course, the parents who ask me this aren't really talking about listening.
+Of course, the parents who ask me how to get their child to listen aren't really talking about listening.
 They're talking about how to get their child to take in what they say--and take action!
+And yes, there are some tricks to make that more likely.
 Here's how.

 Instead, move in close.
 Get down on your child's level and touch him lightly.
 Observe what he's doing and connect with him by making a comment about it: "Wow, look at that train go!"
-You aren't manipulating, you're acknowledging respect for his activities, too.
+Brain research has found that when we feel connected to another person, we're more open to their influence, so by connecting first, you're making it easy for him to listen to you.
+But you aren't manipulating, you're acknowledging, and respecting, what's important to him.

 Wait until he looks up.
 Look him in the eye.
 Then start talking.
 If he doesn't look up, make sure you have his attention by asking "Can I tell you something?"
-When he says yes, then start talking.
+When he looks up, then start talking.

 (Don't be surprised when your child begins using this technique to get your attention before he tells you something.
 And if you want him to keep listening, you'll need to listen back!)

 If you've asked once and not gotten a response, don't just repeat yourself.
 You don't have your child's attention.
 Go back to Step One, above.